 - 5.1.
-Clean the floor with any high-quality, p/h-neutral vinyl cleaner. - 5.2.
+Clean the floor with a prefinished hardwood cleaner such as; Bona®, Woodwise® or Glitsa®. - 5.2.
 Install transition pieces -i.e. stair nose, reducer, end cap, t-molding and base shoe.
 Please follow manufacturer's installation guidelines for transitions. - 5.3.
-Complete Warranty Registration Form. - 5.4.
+Inspect final floor for nicks and or minor gaps fill with appropriate color wood putty/filler. - 5.4.
+Complete Warranty Registration Form. - 5.5.
 Any unused material should be stored in a dry place in case future repairs are needed.
 We recommend saving at least 2 boxes.